labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-array-to-object-based-on-key/step1.md

-# Array to Object Based on Key
+# Converting an Array to an Object Based on a Specific Key

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Creates an object from an array, using the specified key and excluding it from each value.
+To convert an array into an object based on a specific key and exclude that key from each value, follow these steps:

+- Open the Terminal/SSH and type `node` to start practicing coding.
-- Use `Array.prototype.reduce()` to create an object from `arr`.
+- Use `Array.prototype.reduce()` to create an object from the provided array.
-- Use object destructuring to get the value of the given `key` and the associated `data` and add the key-value pair to the object.
+- Use object destructuring to extract the value of the given `key` and the associated `data`, and then add the key-value pair to the object.

+Here's an example implementation:

 ```js
 const indexOn = (arr, key) =>